LedgeDash/unum/docs/runtime.md

 Added by [fan-out initiators](#configurationLanguage) to the input to their fan-out functions.

-With nested fan-outs, the existing `Fan-out` field from the input is moved to a nested `Outerloop` field.
-The `Fan-out` and `Outerloop` fields forms a stack structure.
+With nested fan-outs, the existing `Fan-out` field from the input is moved to a nested `OuterLoop` field.
+The `Fan-out` and `OuterLoop` fields forms a stack structure.

 Only function's whose `unum-config.json` has `Fan-out Cancel: True` can pop the top-level `Fan-out` field from *its input* when preparing *input for its invokee*.
 Otherwise, the function has to propagate the `Fan-out` field to its invokee *as is*.